SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                           • EXIT SETTINGS    > Returns to the main menu.

     ■ GENERAL SETTINGS => • STATION NAME     > This sets the radio station name that is shown in quiescent condition (locked state).
 Select characters using UP/DOWN and confirm each character with SET.
-Auto-scroll is available when holding UP/DOWN or SET.
+Auto-scroll while holding UP/DOWN or SET.
                           • BACKLIGHT DIMMER > This toggles the automatic LCD backlight dimmer function (on or off).
                           • EXIT SETTINGS    > Returns to the main menu.